vick-ram/nexios/docs/docs/guide/concurrency.md

 - Use **TaskGroup** for parallel operations that must all complete
 - Use **run_in_threadpool** for CPU-intensive or blocking operations
 - Use **run_until_first_complete** for redundancy and failover
+- Use **create_background_task** for fire-and-forget operations
 - Use **AsyncLazy** for expensive operations that can be cached
 - Always implement proper error handling and timeouts
 - Monitor performance and resource usage
 - Consider memory implications for large-scale operations